Here is my beef with the financial services industry, as well as pretty much every financial writer I have ever encountered:

 My children receive $1 per week per age (so the 7-year-old receives $7 per week allowance).
 They divide their income into three jars:

 - Half goes to ‘Spend' = money they are allowed to spend freely

-- A quarter is to give.
-The kids chose a charity they want to support, and we write a check or make an online donation.
-My son has been really interested in cheetah extension, and my daughter worries about the homeless in our city — so we seek out organizations that address those issues, and I match their donation.
+- A quarter is to ‘Give' = The kids choose a charity they want to support, and we write a check or make an online donation.
+My son has been really interested in cheetah extinction, and my daughter worries about the homeless in our city — so we seek out organizations that address those issues, and I match their donation.

-But Helena and Lucas are old enough to understand and start investing.
+Helena (9) and Lucas (7) are old enough to understand and start investing.

 I tried really hard to find a few videos on YouTube using, “teach kids about investing” … here is the problem: everything was hard to understand, too long, boring, and/or featured someone who knows a lot about investing and wants to impress you with their geeky insights.

 A 9- and 7-year-old don't care.
 They think you're boring.